cncf/tag-security/security-whitepaper/cnsmap/README.md

 whitepaper, the cloud native security map also provides additional practitioner context and lists of cloud native projects.

-The cnsmap mirror is hosted at: <https://cnsmap.vercel.app/>
+The cnsmap is hosted at: <https://https://cnsmap.netlify.app/>

 ### Goals and Non-goals